BitcoinBR (BTCBR) Price Tops $0.0000 on Exchanges

-BitcoinBR (BTCBR) traded up 0% against the dollar during the 1-day period ending at 12:00 PM ET on April 3rd.
-One BitcoinBR token can currently be purchased for $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
-BitcoinBR has a market capitalization of $4,966.47 and approximately $10.37 worth of BitcoinBR was traded on exchanges in the last 24 hours.
-During the last week, BitcoinBR has traded 4.3% higher against the dollar.
+BitcoinBR (BTCBR) traded 0% higher against the dollar during the one day period ending at 14:00 PM Eastern on April 7th.
+BitcoinBR has a market cap of $4,966.47 and approximately $10.37 worth of BitcoinBR was traded on exchanges in the last 24 hours.
+In the last seven days, BitcoinBR has traded down 0.7% against the dollar.
+One BitcoinBR token can currently be bought for $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.